Explore The Eastern Sierra Nevada Mountains With Wildland Trekking

 As you will be camping throughout your Eastern Sierra trip, you may also decide to camp before and after your trip dates.
 There are several free camping options in the area.
 Otherwise, there are several paid campgrounds available near our starting point.

-If you would rather have a bed to sleep in pre- and post-trip, lodging should be arranged in advance.
+If you would rather have a bed to sleep in pre- and post-trip, you should arrange lodging in advance.
 Staying in a hotel can also give you the option of bringing more items than just your backpacking pack.
 Many hotels in the area allow guests to store their luggage throughout the length of their backpacking trip.

 General Travel Advice